 define('WP_DEBUG_LOG', false);

-Again, the settings in WordPress can override default PHP settings, so your PHP settings don't matter as much as having correct settings in your wp-config.php
+Again, the settings in WordPress can override default PHP settings, so your PHP settings don't matter as much as having correct settings in your wp-config.php file, which loads before other WP components.

 That said, it is a good idea to implement default settings like below in production: